Pendrokar/magia-ts/README.md

 # magia-ts
-Magia single page website in TypeScript
+A responsive single page HTML5 website with scripts written in TypeScript.

 ## Install
 Compiled files are already in the respository.